 Correct letter formation is taught from EYFS and is practised daily.
-Once Year 1 are confident with printing letters, they are introduced to cursive, unlooped handwriting.
+Once Year 1 are confident with printing letters, they are introduced to cursive, unlooped handwriting via our handwriting progression map.
 We recognise that children's bones develop at different rates and children with dyspraxia for example may find handwriting a challenge.
-To support this, EYFS develop gross and fine motor skills through methods inspired by Shonette Bason Wood - for example Dough Disco and Squiggle Whilst You Wiggle.
+To support this, EYFS develop gross and fine motor skills through methods inspired by Shonette Bason Wood - for example Dough Disco and Squiqqle Whilst You Wiggle.